Apple Valley station

 The Apple Valley Transit Station is a transit facility located in Apple Valley, Minnesota.
 It is owned by the City of Apple Valley and the MVTA.
 The transit station is near Cedar Avenue and Gaslight Drive.
-This station has 337 parking spaces and is almost full almost each weekday.
+The station has capacity for 1,098 vehicles.
 It also serves the nearby communities of Lakeville and Farmington.

 As part of the Metro Red Line BRT, the transit station was relocated.
 A construction groundbreaking ceremony took place on April 14, 2009 and an opening ceremony took place on January 7, 2010.
 This location was originally a Menards location when it opened in 1986, then in 1998 it became a recreational store called Watson's and it became this transit station.

-The station's parking structure was originally 3 stories tall but was expanded in 2019 to 5 stories tall.